 Delivered through an innovative model of focused, condensed learning you’ll be able to ramp up your knowledge and learn new skills quickly.

 Register now for our upcoming information session on Wednesday, 4 October at 5pm to learn more and have your questions answered.

 A Career in Counselling and Mental Health

-You will be prepared for careers in a wide range of human services organisations across diverse practice areas, including case work, group or individual counselling, in person or remote, and supporting community development and crisis intervention projects.
+You will be prepared for careers in a wide range of human services organisations across diverse practice areas, including case work and supporting community development and crisis intervention projects.

 The Undergraduate Certificate in Counselling and Mental Health is not an accredited program and will not permit you to work as a qualified counsellor or in a role that requires accreditation.
 These programs are introductory programs and accreditation will require more than four subjects.
 This program will lead you to a Diploma, then on to an accredited degree with a major in counselling or psychology.

 This program offers a pathway to the Diploma of Social Science.
 If you wish to continue with further studies, the Diploma offers a direct pathway to the Bachelor of Social Science.